Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Conclusion

 In the context of recent interest in \emph{foundation models for scientific machine learning}~\cite{subramanian2023towards}, specifically through the use of neural operators or neural PDE solvers, our experiments showing accurate and fast generalization across families of linear and nonlinear ODE/PDEs suggest that Baldwinian learning can be an alternate route to such flexible and generalizable machine intelligence models.
 It will be interesting to test the limits to which Baldwinian-PINNs can learn across broad classes of physics phenomena and/or differential operators in future work.
+Hidden-layer fine-tuning adds flexibility but forfeits the closed-form update and re-introduces slow, nonconvex optimization.
+For large task shifts (out-of-distribution), a light hidden-layer adaptation (e.g., a few gradient-descent steps on a low-rank adapter) are a potential practical extension that trades some speed for additional flexibility.

 Lastly, while the experiments in this work focus on optimizing the center and spread of the probability distributions that sample the initial weights in the neural network layers, this can be easily extended to incorporate other state-of-the-art neural architecture search approaches, which directly optimize the graph structure of the node connections.
 Our experiments indicate that significant improvement relative to other recent meta-learning PINN works can already be observed even when we only optimize the center and spread of the weight sampling distributions under the Baldwinian-PINN framework.
 The proposed Baldwinian-PINN framework can be seamlessly extended in future work, e.g. via integration with other state-of-the-art neural architecture search algorithms.